-Posted 2 years 267 days ago ago by Sara Gabriel 0 Comments
+Posted 3 years 56 days ago ago by 0 Comments

 When you think about all the crime-fighting tools used to track down and identify criminals, you may not realize just how critical the license plate is.
 But, when you consider that approximately 70-percent of all serious crime involves a motor vehicle (per the International Association of Chiefs of Police), it just makes sense.
 As commonplace as the stamped-and-painted rectangles of aluminum are, they often play an incredibly important role in catching the bad guys.
 (There even exists a national award program focused on promoting it.*)